Bespoke tailoring T&Cs

 - defective products under the Consumer Protection Act 1987; or

-- any matter in respect of which it would be unlawful for us to exclude or restrict liability.
+- any matter in respect of which it would be unlawful for me to exclude or restrict liability.

-- Except to the extent expressly stated in clause 11.1 all terms implied by sections 13 to 15 of the Sale of Goods Act 1979 and sections 3 to 5 of the Supply of Goods and Services Act 1982 are excluded.
+- Except to the extent expressly stated above, all terms implied by sections 13 to 15 of the Sale of Goods Act 1979 and sections 3 to 5 of the Supply of Goods and Services Act 1982 are excluded.

 - I shall not be liable to you, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any: